KyleMayes/clang-rs/README.md

 A somewhat idiomatic Rust wrapper for `libclang`.

-Supported on the stable, beta, and nightly Rust channels.
+Supported on the stable, beta, and nightly Rust channels.<br/>
+Minimum supported Rust version: **1.36.0**

 Released under the Apache License 2.0.